© Crown copyright 2019

 Enter your evidence for each activity you have chosen on your evidence template.

 As a Disability Confident Employer my business is:

 Work experience is usually for a fixed period of time that a person spends with the business, when they can learn about working life and the working environment.
 A Disability Confident Employer will encourage disabled people to apply for all of their work experience opportunities and support them when they do.

 Some work experience positions offer people the chance to try particular tasks.
 Others can provide an opportunity to watch and learn.

-Work experience also provides an opportunity for disabled people to demonstrate their abilities and helps build the resilience and behaviours they will need to succeed.
+Work experience also provides an opportunity for disabled people to demonstrate their abilities and helps build the resilience and behaviours they’ll need to succeed.
 Watch the Mencap and Inclusive Employers video to see the experience of young people during Learning Disabilities Work Experience Week.

 2. Providing work trials

 This is a way of trying out a potential employee before offering them a job.
 It can be informal or by agreement with Jobcentre Plus.